The term “Oligopoly” is derived from two Greek words: oligos, which means “small or little,” and polein, which means “to sell.”

 6. Nature of products: Companies under oligopoly may offer homogenous (like cement and steel) or differentiated (like automobiles) products and services.
-If companies create homogenous products, the industry is called pure oligopoly.
-Otherwise, it’s called imperfect oligopoly.
+If companies create homogenous products, the industry is called a pure oligopoly.
+Otherwise, it’s called an imperfect oligopoly.

 7. Lack of uniformity: There is a lack of uniformity among companies in terms of their size.
-Some are big with thousands of employees, and some could be really small operating from a private garage.
+Some are big, with thousands of employees, and some could be really small, operating from a private garage.

 8. Uncertain demand curve: Any change in the product features or prices can significantly influence demand.
 The buying pattern of customers and suppliers cannot be determined with certainty.